Trust Guard Security Scanned

 How long should a sprinkler controller last?

-What are signs that a sprinkler controller needs to be repaired?
+What are the signs that a sprinkler controller needs to be repaired?

 If your sprinkler system controller starts malfunctioning, it can lead to either overwatering or underwatering your lawn and garden.
 There are a few signs that you’ll need to repair your sprinkler controller, such as unresponsiveness, some sprinkler zones do not turn on as scheduled, or your water bill spikes unexpectedly.